 I followed Katherine out of the police station, fighting back the urge to shiver.
 It was like an icebox in there.
 As if facing down cops wasn’t bad enough without the bonus discomfort of being covered head-to-toe in goosebumps.

 I paused just outside the door and let the Texas heat wrap around me like a blanket.
-The sun sat low on the horizon, but even as it set, it burned with an intensity that drove away my lingering chill within seconds.
-I closed my eyes and turned my face toward its warmth, reveling in the fact that I wasn’t behind bars.
+The sun sat low on the horizon, but even as it set, it burned with an intensity that drove away my lingering chill.
+I closed my eyes and turned toward its warmth, rejoicing in the fact that I wasn’t behind bars.
 Engines revved at a nearby stoplight.
 A gentle breeze brushed past me, carrying the scent of freshly cut grass.

 I took a deep breath of freedom and turned to face my savior.
 “High five?”

 Katherine lifted her hand.
 “High five.”

 We smacked our palms together and then headed down the front steps.
 Movement caught the corner of my eye.
 I turned to see Jakob push up from a park bench beneath a nearby stand of trees.
 Instead of his Kings jacket, he wore a loose, sleeveless leather vest over his black t-shirt, the MC logo emblazoned on the right breast.
 I felt like a fool for not seeing the similarities between The Kings’ and The Specters’ patches sooner.
 Where the skull in The Specters’ patch wore a skullcap helmet, the one in The Kings’ had a broken crown perched on its head.
 Otherwise, they were exactly alike.

 Jakob emerged from the shadows of the trees out into the burnished gold of the dying day.
 I swear the darkness clung to him for a heartbeat too long, like it didn’t want to let him go.
 He paced toward us with that particular gait that was all Jakob, long legs eating up the pavement, his focus lasered in on Katherine and me.